 Anticipated $5,000 in project grants will be awarded each year, with individual awards ranging from $500 up to a maximum of $5,000.

-See bottom of webpage for evaluation rubric.
 The FHA Board will prioritize:

 1. Projects that document or promote the stories of Quakers from historically marginalized groups (i.e. BIPOC, LGBTQIA+, disabled, etc.)